Come, Holy Spirit. Multiply your gifts within me.

 Thought for the Day: (To recall your meditation.)

 The disciples said, “Send them away.”
-Jesus said, “How many loaves do you have?”
+Jesus said, “You give them something to eat.”